HausDAO/daohaus-website/docs/users/glossary.mdx

 **Summoner**

-The original member or members who summoned the DAO
+The original member or members who create the DAO